Rebecca Kyer

 • Outreach & Activities

 Within the MSU Astro Group, I organize our weekly Astro Coffee journal club.
 I volunteer at the MSU campus observatory's public outreach nights, and I have presented photographic plate observations acquired there in the 1970's at Astronomy on Tap in Lansing.
 I am currently working to digitize the photographic plate collection to make it available to the community.
+Below is a scan of a plate targeting the Orion Nebula observed at the MSU campus observatory in 1971.

-Teaching
+Teaching Experience

 • Grader for AST 208: Planets and Telescopes, a lab for astronomy majors learning to work with optical data in Python (1 semester at MSU).